Peter Abeles: Career

-Abeles was born in Vienna, in Austria, but grew up in Budapest.
-When Germany occupied Hungary in 1944, Abeles, who was Jewish, was sent to a Nazi work camp.
-He later became a cabaret entrepreneur, working in Romania, where in 1947 he met and married his first wife, Claire Dan, a cabaret performer.
+Abeles was born in Vienna, in Austria to a Hungarian-Jewish family (his last name was originally spelled as Ábel).
+Abel grew up in Budapest and after Germany occupied Hungary in 1944, Abeles, who was Jewish, was sent to a Nazi work camp.
+After the war, he later became a cabaret entrepreneur, working in Romania, where in 1947 he met and married his first wife, Claire Dan, a cabaret performer.
 In 1949 they migrated to Australia.
 After doing small business by selling books and clothing, he quickly befriended George Rockey, a fellow Hungarian immigrant.

 The pair bought two trucks, which they named "Samson" and "Delilah," and set up a transport company, Alltrans.
 In 1967, Alltrans merged with Thomas Nationwide Transport, the combined companies trading as TNT-Alltrans.
 Under Abeles' guidance as managing director, TNT quickly expanded, and by the 1980s had established a presence in 180 countries and was termed "the second biggest transport empire in the world, operating by road, rail, sea and air".

 He and Claire Dan adopted two daughters in the 1950s, and divorced around 1970.

 In 1979, Abeles entered into an agreement with media mogul Rupert Murdoch to take over Ansett Transport Industries.
 In 1989, he was involved as managing director of Ansett Australia in the 1989 Australian pilots' dispute.
 He served as chief executive and joint managing director from 1982 until 1992.
 In September 1992 he left TNT to concentrate his efforts on the ailing Ansett, but just two months later he stepped down from the airline as well.

 In addition to his work for TNT and Ansett, Abeles served from August 1984 to August 1994 on the board of the Reserve Bank of Australia, and was chairman of the Australian Cancer Research Foundation.

 Abeles was close friends with Bob Hawke and acted as his de facto adviser on economic matters.
 The historian C. J. Coventry has shown that in 1974 Abeles, along with Rupert Murdoch, supported Hawke's idea of forming a new centrist political party to seize power from the Whitlam government, but that this did not eventuate because of the events of 1975.

 During Hawke's time as Prime Minister, Abeles was Hawke's witness to the Kirribilli Agreement of 1988 in which he agreed to hand over the Prime Ministership to Paul Keating if and after Hawke had won the 1990 election.